 It’s also important to know that the Constitution of our country protects everyone’s right to make decisions about their bodies as well as whether they want to have children or not.
 Your body, your choice!

-Are you thinking about getting an abortion but you’re not sure where to start?
+Are you thinking about getting an abortion but not sure where to start?
 Find out what steps to take here.

 Do you know about the different abortion procedures?
 Learn about them here.